sara-nl/cortExchange/README.md

 You can add new models to the code through the CLI if it uses existing architecture, or create a PR following the below instructions.

-## Implement Predictor class
+## Implement Architecture class

-We have a Predictor class which has the following two methods that need to be implemented:
+We have a Architecture class which has the following two methods that need to be implemented:

 ```Python
 def prepare_data(self, data: Any) -> torch.Tensor: